Oregon's 10th House district

 District 10 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes portions of Lincoln, Polk, Tillamook, and Yamhill counties.
+As of 2021, the boundary for the district includes the entirety of Lincoln County and portions of Polk and Lane counties and is centered around Newport and Lincoln City on the central Oregon Coast.
 The current representative for the district is Democrat David Gomberg of Neotsu.

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: